michimussato/PyPELyNE/README.md

 Deadline (render management software by Thinkbox) submitter.
 Arnold and Mantra jobs are supported (automatic detection).
 Automatic frame range detection.
+All fields are filled in automatically, but can be altered if desired.
 ![deadlineSubmitter](/gitImg/deadlineSubmitter.png)

 Youtube Preview: